Billy Burns (rugby league): Playing career

 Burns made his NRL debut for Penrith against the Sydney Roosters in round 24 of the 2019 NRL season at the Sydney Cricket Ground.

-In round 25 2019 against Newcastle, Burns scored 2 tries as Penrith won the match 54–10 at Penrith Park.
+In round 25 of the 2019 NRL season against Newcastle, Burns scored two tries as Penrith won the match 54–10 at Penrith Park.
 Penrith ended the season finishing a disappointing 10th place and missed out on the finals.

 On 7 April 2021, it was announced that Burns had signed with St. George Illawarra in a player swap with Eddie Blacker who had signed with Penrith.

 Burns played a total of 15 matches for St. George Illawarra in the 2021 NRL season as the club finished 11th on the table and missed out on the finals.

+Burns was limited to only four appearances in the 2022 NRL season as St. George Illawarra missed the finals.
+Burns would play a total of ten games for the club in the 2023 NRL season as they finished 16th on the table.

+On 30 November 2023, Burns signed a contract to join arch-rivals Cronulla ahead of the 2024 NRL season.

+Burns was limited to only four appearances with Cronulla in the 2024 NRL season as they finished 4th on the table.

+On 29 September 2024, Burns played for and captained Newtown in their 2024 NSW Cup Grand Final victory over North Sydney.

+2025

+On 8 August, the Cronulla outfit announced that Burns had signed an extension with the club for a further 12 months.

+Burns played 17 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
+The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.